-Synopsis virtua al int getCert(unsigned int pos, IT_X509Cert& ret); Description This function obtains the certificate at the specified index in the chain.
-Parameters pos The index position in the chain of the required certificate.
+Synopsis virtual int getCert(unsigned int pos, IT_X509Cert& ret); Description This for the chain. unction obtains the certificate at the specified index in the Parameters pos The index position in the chain of the required certificate.
 The index ranges in value from 0 to the number of certificates minus 1. ret The certificate that is returned.
-Return Value Retur reaso ns IT_SSL_SUCCESS or an error code indicating the failure n.
-See Also IT_SSI IT_SSI IT_SSI L::getCurrentCert() L::getCurrentDepth() L::getErrorInfo() L::setClientCertCallback() L::setServerCertCallback() IT_X509CertChain:: getCu urrentCert() Synopsis virtua al int getCurrentCert(IT_X509Cert& ret); Description This function returns the current certificate in the certificate chain that is being validated.
-Functionally, this is equivalent to getCert(getCurrentDepth()).
-Parameters ret The certificate currently being validated.
+Return Value Returi reaso ns IT_SSL_SUCCESS or an error code indicating the failure n.
+See Also IT_SSI IT_SSI IT_SSI L::getCurrentCert() L::getCurrentDepth() L::getErrorInfo() L::setClientCertCallback() L::setServerCertCallback() IT_X509CertChain:: getCı urrentCert() Synopsis virtua al int getCurrentCert(IT_X509Cert& ret); Description that is unction returns the current certificate in the certificate chain s being validated.
+Functionally, this is equivalent to rt(getCurrentDepth()).